 The largest structure at Lalibela is Medhane Alem or “The Redeemer of the World”.

 It stands 11 meters high and is 23 meters wide by 33 meters long and resembles the Parthenon.
-But rather than freestanding stone, this structure has been cut from the surrounding red rock.
+But rather than freestanding stone, they have cut this structure from the surrounding red rock.
 (You look down at the complex; only its roof is at ground level.)

-All eleven churches at Lalibela are different in design and decoration.
+All the churches of Lalibela are different in design and decoration

-Some are carved with Byzantine and Persian influenced motifs.
-Many have arched windows, others rich interiors of biblical murals.
+They carved some with Byzantine and Persian influenced motifs and many have arched windows; others rich interiors of biblical murals.